 On landing pages

 Landing pages are where forms really earn their keep.
+A landing page consists solely of a high-impact CTA, and is the gold standard for lead generation, and feels a lot more professional and less intrusive than an equivalent pop-up.
 A high-converting landing page will include opportunities for people to make purchases, ask a question, or share their contact information.

 On your contact page

 This is where many site owners place their forms.
-It’s important to have a dedicated contact page that includes a form for people to get in touch with questions or comments.
-But your contact page shouldn’t be the only place on your website where people can reach out.
+Despite all the other locations to place your contact form, it bears repeating: it’s important to have a dedicated contact page that includes a form for people to get in touch with questions or comments.
+But your own contact page shouldn’t be the only place on your website where people can reach out.

-Don’t skip the contact page — users expect one — but remember to include forms where they’re most visible, including your homepage, sidebar, and landing pages.
+Don’t skip the contact page — users have been led to expect one as part of standard web design principles, as have search engines, and missing a contact page from your sitemap will negatively affect your SEO.
+But remember to include forms wherever they’re most visible, including your homepage, sidebar, and landing pages.

 Creating flexible contact forms with Jetpack